Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 This is why It Fryske Gea is transforming the old production forests into more natural forests with great diversity.
 By planting different tree species, the forest is a lot more climate resistant than forests consisting of only one or a few species.
 Is a tree species struggling?
 Then the remaining tree species will maintain the forest.

-In total, we plant 15,984 trees and shrubs.
-We will plant more than 25 different species: from black alder, hornbeam, small-leaved linden and sweet cherry to blackthorn, spruce, holly and wild apple.
+We will plant more than 25 different species that fit into the landscape: from black alder, hornbeam, small-leaved linden and sweet cherry to blackthorn, spruce, holly and wild apple.

 wielewaal